 For information on our events internship, click here.

-Summer undergraduate interns will be paid an hourly rate of $15 per hour.
-Fall and Spring semester interns who work at least 24 hours per week are eligible for a monthly stipend, pending college or university approval.
+Summer undergraduate interns will be paid an hourly rate of $15 per hour for a maximum of 40 hours per week.
+Fall and Spring semester interns will be paid an hourly rate of $15 per hour for a minimum of 24 hours per week, pending college or university approval.

 Internships are for a length of one school semester.
 Start and end dates are flexible to accommodate your school’s schedule, and we require a 24-hour minimum weekly commitment.
 We also strongly prefer that interns be able to work on Monday afternoons.

 - Fall internship: Sept.
 14 to Dec.
 11; Application Deadline August 7, 2020